“Eat fat and get fat.”

 Monounsaturated fat is liquid at room temperature and starts to solidify when it’s cooled.

-Foods high in monounsaturated fat include canola, olive, and peanut oil, and avocado.
+Foods high in monounsaturated fat include nuts, olive and peanut oil, and avocado.

 Polyunsaturated fat is liquid at room temperature and when cooled.